PACChem/RCDriver/README.md

 **Use input xyz:**

 A user can choose to use an xyz or geo file instead of having OpenBabel generate it from the SMILES string by setting this keyword to True, cartesianfile.xyz, or logfilename.log.
 Using true will mean that the xyz or geo are in the working directory and are named <SMILES>.xyz or <SMILES>.geo (geo files do not have the extra two lines at the top with the first having the number of atoms and the second being blank/comment).
-Using <logfilename>.log will make TorsScan parse out the coordinates from a Molpro or Gaussian job (Note that using TorsScan for more than one species will break this method until I update it to use <SMILES>.log instead of <logfilename>.log).
+Using <logfilename>.log will make RCDriver parse out the coordinates from a Molpro or Gaussian job (Note that using RCDriver for more than one species will break this method until I update it to use <SMILES>.log instead of <logfilename>.log).
 Default is false.

 *Use input xyz: True*

 **Use xyz as:**

 EstokTP optimizes geometries in multiple of its modules.
-This keyword tells TorsScan which of these modules the geometry from the previous keyword should replace.
+This keyword tells RCDriver which of these modules the geometry from the previous keyword should replace.
 Using start will use the geometry instead of generating an OpenBabel geometry and start EstokTP from the beginning (i.e., from level0 aka Opt_reac1).
 Using 0 or level0 will use the geometry instead of optimizing at level0 so EstokTP will begin at level1 (aka Opt_reac1_1).
 Finally 1 or level1 will use the geometry as the level1 optimization and skip straight to the hindered rotor scans BUT this is not quite working yet because it needs to also get force constant information in the output directory.
 Default is start.

 *Use xyz as: 0*